fredericaltorres/DotNetAutoInstaller/Readme.markdown

 ===================

 # Overview
-DotNetAutoInstaller.cs is a C# class to create auto installable C# Console and Windows application.
+DotNetAutoInstaller.cs is a C# class to create auto installable C# Console, Windows application and Windows Service.

+STILL IN BETA

-By simply executing the application the first time, the application auto extract assemblies dependencies and other files, including the application config file.
+By simply executing the application the first time, the application

+- Copy itself to a specific location (Optional)
+- Auto extract assemblies dependencies
+- Auto extract application config file.
+- Auto extract data files in current or sub folder
+- Create an icon on the desktop
+- Create entries in the start menu (Not implemented yet)

 # Syntax

+## Execution in current location
+The exe will run in the current location.
+Assemblies and data files will be copied to folder C:\Users\ [Username]\ AppData\ Roaming\ [Application-Name]\ [Version]\

         [STAThread]
         static void Main()
         {
             new AutoInstaller()
-                .SetAssemblyLocation(Locations.ApplicationData)
-                .SetDataLocation(Locations.ApplicationData)
+                .SetLocations(Locations.ApplicationData)
                 .DeployAssemblies("Newtonsoft.Json.dll", "DynamicSugar.dll")
                 .DeployFiles(Locations.LocalFolder, "DotNetAutoInstallerTestWinApp.exe.config")
-                .SetDataSubFolder("Help")
-                .DeployFiles(@"Help.markdown")
+                .SetDataSubFolder("Help").DeployFiles(@"Help.markdown")
+                .CreateShortcutToDesktop()
+                .Finish();

+            Application.EnableVisualStyles();
+            Application.SetCompatibleTextRenderingDefault(false);
+            Application.Run(new Form1());
+        }

+## Installation in C:\Program Files(x86)\ [Application-Name]\ [Version]
+On the first execution the exe is copied in folder C:\Program Files(x86)\Application-Name, then the assemblies and data file are extracted in the local folder.

+        [STAThread]
+        static void Main()
+        {
+            new  AutoInstaller()
+                .SetLocations(Locations.LocalFolder)
+                .CopyToProgramFiles()
+                .DeployAssemblies("Newtonsoft.Json.dll", "DynamicSugar.dll")
+                .DeployFiles("DotNetAutoInstallerTestWinApp.exe.config")
+                .SetDataSubFolder("Help").DeployFiles(@"Help.markdown")
+                .CreateShortcutToDesktop()
                 .Finish();

             Application.EnableVisualStyles();